TrebledJ/trebledj.github.io/content/posts/experiences/firebird/2023-05-29-hkust-firebird-ctf-team.md

 ---
 title: The HKUST Firebird CTF Team
-description: Experiences and reflections journeying with the HKUST Firebird CTF Team.
+excerpt: Experiences and reflections journeying with the HKUST Firebird CTF Team.
 tags:
   - ctf
   - hkust